MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab03/L3P127.png)

-1. [] You will see the chat notifies you -- **An agent will be with you in a moment.**
+1. [] You will see the chat notifies you -- **Please wait, I am transferring your request to a live agent... .**

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./IMAGES/Lab03/L3P128.png)

-1. [] Now let’s switch over to the Patient Service Center app so you can accept the escalation as an agent.
+Now let’s switch over to the Patient Service Center app so you can accept the escalation as an agent.

 **Congratulations!** You have successfully configured and started a conversation with the Health Bot in the Healthcare Patient Portal and asked to escalate to an agent in Patient Service Center.